Title: Kung Paano Maghiwalay

 At the play’s last curtain call, the audience were treated with an announcement of a re-run!
 This is good news for those who have yet to see it (and maybe even those who would like to see it again).
 If you want to watch an earnest and witty play about love and relationships, heartbreak and the pain of separation, go see Kung Paano Maghiwalay.
 Take it from someone who has seen it twice; it is worth your while.

 Catch the play when it returns next year, on February 2018 no less.
 Not sure where The Egg Theater Company will stage it but if it still going to be at Pineapple Lab, it’ll be cool since I love venues with an indie feel.
 Just prepare your hearts to be broken and re-built at the same time.

 This is not a sponsored blog post.
 Like my other reviews, I purchased a ticket and saw the play.

-Most of the images featured here can be found in SUGID Productions Inc.’s Facebook Page.
-Other images featured, unless credited, are my own.
+Images featured here can be found in The Egg Theater Company’s Facebook Page.
+Other images featured are my own.